 My bedrooms, for too long, have usually also included space for my desk and work studio.
 This is partly enforced by the high rents of the cities I choose to occupy, but it’s more a reflection of myself and my commitments.
 I live alone, I work mostly alone, my studio is shared with my bedroom. (this is great for naps) And I’m sure that sounds like hell to a lot of people, but I love it.
 (Plus you should see the place, it’s nice.)

 A tech school called Bealart in London Ontario, with fantastic staff.
 And later for at OCADU in Toronto.

 8. Where do you see yourself in five years?

-This might seem out of left field, but I am really gravitating to interior design.
+This might seem out of the left-field, but I am really gravitating to interior design.
 I’ve always really been into it, even as a kid, and I would like to evolve from an illustrator and graphic designer, into creating real spaces.
-This is a little tough, because of course those fields are very siloed off from each other, but obviously there is a complete overlap creatively.
+This is a little tough because of course those fields are very siloed off from each other, but obviously, there is a complete overlap creatively.
 So currently I am expanding my graphic design studio Meow Magazine, to a second platform called Meow House, which will concentrate on interior design and decor.

 9. What about in ten?

 If I’ve actually pulled off the latter, then the dream would be to go full circle and to apply all of my skills to fine art projects, like immersive spaces and buildings.

 10. What do you hope to achieve with your art?